10 Best AI Agent Frameworks Compared (2026)

 - Built-in memory systems for agent context

-- Up to 5.76x faster execution than some alternatives in benchmarks
+- Reported 5.76x faster execution than LangGraph in certain QA benchmarks.

 - Growing quickly with good documentation